João Paulo (footballer, born 1986)

-João Paulo Gomes da Costa (born 1 July 1986), known as João Paulo, is a Brazilian footballer who plays as a left back for América Mineiro.
+João Paulo Gomes da Costa (born 1 July 1986), known as João Paulo, is a Brazilian footballer who plays as a left back.

 Club career

 Flamengo

 On 10 January 2013 Flamengo signed João Paulo on a two-year loan from Mogi Mirim.

 Palmeiras

 On 6 January 2015, João Paulo was signed by Palmeiras on a one-year loan deal from Desportivo Brasil.